Invokes a Lambda function. You can invoke a function synchronously (and wait for the response), or

 The status code in the API response doesn't reflect function errors.
 Error codes are reserved for errors that

-prevent your function from executing, such as permissions errors, limit errors, or issues with your function's code and configuration.
+prevent your function from executing, such as permissions errors, quota errors, or issues with your function's code and

-For functions with a long timeout, your client might be disconnected during synchronous invocation while it waits for a response.
+For functions with a long timeout, your client might disconnect during synchronous invocation while it waits for a response.
 Configure your HTTP client, SDK, firewall, proxy, or operating system to allow for long connections with timeout or keep-alive settings.